friday963/aws-security-specialty-notes/README.md

         - Provides more control over access to content.
         - Can be used to specify beginning/end date and time, IP addresses, and range of users.
         - 1 signed URL per file.
-            - If more than one file needs distribution you may want to use signed cookoies to avoid overhead.
+            - If more than one file needs distribution you may want to use signed cookies to avoid overhead.
     - Signed cookies
         - Use them when you don't want to change URLs
-        - Use when you want to provide access to multiple restiricted files.
+        - Use when you want to provide access to multiple restricted files.
     - OAI
         - Special type of "user".
         - Generated by the cloudfront distribution.